 Lots more to explore on Francis Falceto’s Éthiopiques series, starting here:

-For further leads, see Francis Falceto’s useful survey in The Rough Guide to world music: Africa, Europe, and the Middle East, as well as introductions by Robin Denselow, the Vinyl Factory, and Culture Trip.
+For further leads, see Francis Falceto’s useful survey in The Rough Guide to world music: Africa, Europe, and the Middle East, as well as introductions by Robin Denselow and Culture Trip, and playlists from the Vinyl Factory and Songlines.
+For some quirky piano music from Ethiopia (also in the Éthiopiques series), see The honky-tonk nun.